AmeenNamsad/Institute_Management_System/README.md

 (e.g. via `dnf install podman-docker`), and [Podman Compose](https://github.com/containers/podman-compose/) (e.g. via `pip3 install podman-compose`) instead of Docker.

-Now to run a new Fineract instance you can simply:
+Now to run a new ims you can simply:

 1. `git clone https://github.com/AmeenNamsad/Institute_Management_System.git`
-1. `docker-compose build`
+2. `docker build . -t ims`
-1. `docker-compose up -d`
+3. `docker-compose up -d`
-1. fineract (back-end) is running at https://localhost:8443/fineract-provider/
+4. `ims (back-end) is running at https://localhost:8443/institute/`
-1. wait for https://localhost:8443/fineract-provider/actuator/health to return `{"status":"UP"}`
-1. you must go to https://localhost:8443 and remember to accept the self-signed SSL certificate of the API once in your browser, otherwise  you get a message that is rather misleading from the UI.
-1. community-app (UI) is running at http://localhost:9090/?baseApiUrl=https://localhost:8443/fineract-provider&tenantIdentifier=default
-1. login using default _username_ `mifos` and _password_ `password`

-The [`docker-compose.yml`](docker-compose.yml) will build the `fineract` container from the source based on the [`Dockerfile`](Dockerfile).
+The [`docker-compose.yml`](docker-compose.yml) will build the `ims` container from the source based on the [`Dockerfile`](Dockerfile).
 You could change that to use the pre-built container image instead of having to re-build it.

-https://hub.docker.com/r/apache/fineract has a pre-built container image of this project, built continuously.

-You must specify the MySQL tenants database JDBC URL by passing it to the `fineract` container via environment variables; please consult the [`docker-compose.yml`](docker-compose.yml) for exact details how to specify those.
-_(Note that in previous versions, the `mysqlserver` environment variable used at `docker build` time instead of at `docker run` time did something similar; this has changed in [FINERACT-773](https://issues.apache.org/jira/browse/FINERACT-773)), and the `mysqlserver` environment variable is now no longer supported.)_